-1. Background

-1.1 Review of contributions and recommendations from previous IWC workshops^[1] and also recent work undertaken via CMS/ACCOBAMS/ASCOBANS, OSPAR and UNEP^[2];

-1.2 Review of new key information since last workshop^[3] - to include information about whale entanglement in active and lost gear;

-1.2 New information about the 'microdebris' threat; and

-1.3 Consideration of lessons from other species (e.g. turtles and seabirds)
+- 1. Background - 1.1 Review of contributions and recommendations from previous IWC workshops and also recent work undertaken via CMS/ACCOBAMS/ASCOBANS, OSPAR and UNEP; - 1.2 Review of new key information since last workshop to include information about whale entanglement in active and lost gear; - 1.2 New information about the 'microdebris' threat; and - 1.3 Consideration of lessons from other species (e.g. turtles and seabirds) - 2.
+Methodologies

-2. Methodologies

-2.1 Discussion of how to best collect and collate scattered information from cetaceans (identified as a key issue and opportunity for the IWC workstream a.
-Post-mortem investigations, including 'easy-to-collect' information from strandings and toxicology from plastic additives b.
-Categorization of debris, including plastic types, microdebris and ghost gear c.
-Consideration of extent of cetacean entanglement in debris versus entanglement in active gear
+- 2.1 Discussion of how to best collect and collate scattered information from cetaceans (identified as a key issue and opportunity for the IWC workstream - 2.2 Identification of 'best practice' in terms of protocols for data collection, to include - (a) Post-mortem investigations, including 'easy-to-collect' information from strandings and toxicology from plastic additives - (b) Categorisation of debris, including plastic types, microdebris and ghost gear - (c) Consideration of extent of cetacean entanglement in debris versus entanglement in active gear - Consideration of specific mitigation approaches for cetaceans - (a) Addressing 'ghost nets' - (b) Addressing Fishing Aggregation Devices (FADs) - (c) The role of litter streaming, clean-ups, recycling and biodegradables - (d) Identification of species/populations under particular threat of marine debris (i.e. hot-spots) - (e) Deep sea concerns - 4.
+Research recommendations and identification of priorities. - (a) Addressed to the IWC - (b) Addressed to other bodies/more generally - (c) Networking opportunities - 5.
+Policy recommendations - (a) Addressed to the IWC - (b) Addressed to other bodies/more generally - (c) Potential comment to World Marine Mammal Conference - (d) Other outreach - (e) Networking opportunities

-2.2 Identification of 'best practice' in terms of protocols^[4] for data collection, to include

-3. Consideration of specific mitigation approaches for cetaceans

-- a.
-Addressing 'ghost nets' - b.
-Addressing Fishing Aggregation Devices (FADs) - c.
-The role of litter streaming, clean-ups, recycling and biodegradables - d.
-Identification of species/populations under particular threat of marine debris (i.e. hot-spots) - e.
-Deep sea concerns

-4. Research recommendations and identification of priorities.

-- a.
-Addressed to the IWC

-- b.
-Addressed to other bodies/more generally

-- c.
-Networking opportunities

-5. Policy recommendations

-- a.
-Addressed to the IWC

-- b.
-Addressed to other bodies/more generally

-- c.
-Potential comment to World Marine Mammal Conference

-- d.
-Other outreach

-- e.
-Networking opportunities

-Documents list
+List of Documents